ericmedvet/slides/intro-ml-er-2223/03-supervised-evaluation.md

 \\dots \\\\
 80\% &\\text{if } x=\\text{SM64} \\land y=\\text{pass}
 \\end{cases}$$
-.note[the table is a compact form for this probability] ]
+.center.note[the table is a compact form for this probability] ]
 ]
 .c30[